AIO Team

 -

-Prof Shanika Karuasekara
+Prof Shanika Karunasekara

 Shanika is a Professor in the School of Computing and Information Systems and the Deputy Dean (Academic) in the Faculty of Engineering and IT at the University of Melbourne.
 Her current research focuses on real-time analytics and data stream mining, with applications in Social Media Analytics and Autonomous Traffic Management.